drivera021/drivera021/README.md

 ### Hello there!
-My name is Daniel Rivera, IT student at Miami Dade College.
+My name is Daniel Rivera.
 I enjoy practical code to help me with everyday life, things that suit my interests, and scripting.
 Here is a link to [my website](https://drivera.xyz/).

 <!--
 **drivera021/drivera021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.